 How to Check Toxic Backlinks with Semrush

 First of all, you need to run a backlink audit on your entire website.
-Like the Semrush Site Audit tool, Semrush’s Backlink Audit tool will analyze your website’s backlinks cross-referencing their extensive backlink database and provide an audit report.
+Like the Semrush Site Audit tool, Semrush’s Backlink Audit tool will analyze your website’s backlinks by cross-referencing their extensive backlink database and providing an audit report.

 Enter your website domain name and click on the ‘Start Backlink Audit‘ button.

 Depending on the size of your site, the auditing timing may vary.
 Once it’s done, you will get to the Backlink Audit report, where you can see Semrush Toxic backlinks-related details.